The Perfect 2 Days in Florence Itinerary

 Duomo Complex

-The complex includes the Cathedral of Santa Maria del Fiore, Brunelleschi’s Dome (Cupola), Giotto’s Bell Tower, the Baptistery of San Giovanni, the ancient Basilica of Santa Reparata, and the Opera del Duomo Museum.
+The complex includes the Cathedral of Santa Maria del Fiore, Brunelleschi’s Dome (Cupola), Giotto’s Bell Tower, the Baptistery of San Giovanni, the Crypt of Santa Reparata, and the Opera del Duomo Museum.

 While you can absolutely visit everything independently, I personally recommend booking a guided tour if it fits your budget.
 This tour includes skip-the-line cathedral access, the Duomo Museum, and the dome climb, all with a local guide.